-At some point in this century, there is a good chance that we'll witness a phenomenon called “technological singularity” – the moment when artificial intelligence (AI) will meet and then surpass human intelligence and lead to a potential “run-away effect” in which super-intelligent AI will either biologically enhance us in unfathomable ways, become a boundless source of information and miraculous change, or destroy us completely in a "fiery" inferno.
+At some point in this century, there is a good chance that we'll witness a phenomenon called “technological singularity” – the moment when artificial intelligence (AI) will meet and then surpass human intelligence.
+This might lead to a potential “run-away effect” in which super-intelligent AI will either biologically enhance us in unfathomable ways, become a boundless source of information and miraculous change, or destroy us completely in a "fiery" inferno.
 However, until such a time comes to pass, you’re still going to have to rely on good old human translation for multilingual communication.
 Here's why.

 Nope, sorry.
 Not even close.
 At least not right now.